karlatolentino/T1A3---Terminal-App/README.md

 ## Testing
 For my terminal application *Barber's Paradise*, I created a spreadsheet to manually test the functions of my program.

-Due to insufficient time, I was unable to complete testing for user input in the **Record Haircut**
+Due to insufficient time, I was unable to complete and pass testing for user input in the **Record Haircut** feature where the user is prompted input for date and guard number.
+The program will still take and record user input as data and will display in the history.

+**Please refer to the manual testing spreadsheet located in (./docs/manual_testing_spreadsheet.xlsx)**

+Take me [there](./docs/manual_testing_spreadsheet.xlsx).
+Open in Microsoft Excel or Numbers.
+Or open the PDF version [here](./docs/manual_testing_spreadsheet1.pdf).